salcedoisabella/programmable-neurorepair/docs/project_status.md

 The strongest current status reading is:

-**an early but coherent system with enough structure to support serious scientific, reviewer-facing, and founder-facing interpretations, and with the next real step being validation rather than more internal polishing.**
+**a serious first wedge with coherent state structure, minimal control architecture, external first-pass support, and enough maturity to support scientific, reviewer-facing, and founder-facing readings — with the next real step being validation rather than further internal polishing.**

 ## Related documents